elias-m/valance-sdk-oracle/README.md

      - user profile
      - classlist

-    2. An oAuth2.0 App must be created in the LE and it's scope must be set to: core:*:* enrollment:*:*
+    2. An oAuth2.0 App must be registered in BrightSpace:
+     - for the scope field use: core:*:* enrollment:*:*
+     - Make sure Enable refresh tokens is checked on.
+     - And Prompt For User Consent? is off

  ## Dependencies: